GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ## The slow decline of interest in cross-platform app frameworks and the rise of Flutter

-With the web becoming powerful enough to drive web apps that were believed to be impossible like Photoshop, we can see a slow decline of interest in cross-platform desktop app frameworks like [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/) and mobile app frameworks like [Cordova](https://cordova.apache.org/) or [React Native](https://reactnative.dev/), while at the same time there is an undeniable increase of interest in [Flutter](https://flutter.dev/).
+The web isn't the only platform that promises "write once, run anywhere".
+Cross platform frameworks à la [Electron.js](https://www.electronjs.org/) do, too.
+With the Web becoming powerful enough to drive Web apps that were believed to be impossible like Photoshop, we can, however, observe a slow decline of interest in cross-platform desktop app frameworks like [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/) and mobile app frameworks like [Cordova](https://cordova.apache.org/) or [React Native](https://reactnative.dev/), while at the same time there is an undeniable increase of interest in [Flutter](https://flutter.dev/).
 The